peppedilillo/doppelganger/README.md

 # doppelganger

-We are trying to build a new software tool for searching optical counterparts to high-energy transients in the LSST dataset, in real-time.
+We are building new software tools for searching optical counterparts to high-energy transients in the LSST dataset, in real-time.
-This is repo contains a disordered collection of code, scripts and notebooks produced in our reasearch.
+This repo contains a collection of code, scripts and notebooks produced in our research.
 The project codename will likely change in the future.
 Work in progress.

 ## Installing

 This is only needed if you intend to use the code in `doppelganger/`, or any of our scripts.
-You don't need to install the package to execute our notebooks: just copy them to to the RSP and run them.
+You don't need to install the package to execute our notebooks: just copy them to the RSP and run them.

 Clone this repository and `cd` into it.
 Create a new environment, activate it, and install with `pip install .`.
 To install with optional developer dependencies, in an editable environment, use `pip install -e ".[dev]"`.